mrparkers/terraform-provider-keycloak/docs/resources/keycloak_realm.md

 # keycloak_realm

 Allows for creating and managing Realms within Keycloak.
+A realm manages a logical collection of users, credentials, roles, and groups.
+Users log in to realms and can be federated from multiple sources.

 ### Example Usage